How a Blog Can Help Your Subscription Box BusinessJan 22, 2023

 Learn from me:

-Subscription Box Blueprint eBook: This $10 ebook covers logistics from product selection to packaging to shipping.
+- Subscription Box Blueprint eBook: This $10 ebook covers logistics from product selection to packaging to shipping.
 Plus a 90-day launch plan and bonus ‘Instant Scripts’ for your social media.

-Launch Your Box: My complete training program walks you step by step through how to start, launch, and grow your subscription box business.
+- Launch Your Box: My complete training program that walks you step by step through how to start, launch, and grow your subscription box business.

-Launch Your Box Podcast: I share tons of practical tips and strategies to help you start, launch, and grow your subscription box business.
+- Launch Your Box Podcast: I share tons of practical tips and strategies to help you start, launch, and grow your subscription box business.
 You’ll also hear from industry experts and current Launch Your Box members who are crushing it - get ready to get inspired!